grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 The _Prospect_ put a tiny, silent amount of speed on.
 They crawled out of the docking area, with Bastian, swinging the sonar mics back and forth rapidly, trying to make sure he was hearing every contact, and understood where each was going.
 It was a good first lesson in sonar for Cassandra, though she found herself wildly confused by all the different sounds, their meanings, and their correlations to the range and heading calculations.
 She listened with a anxious look on her face.

 "You'll get the hang off it eventually," Bastian said to her.
-"Or... you won't Seems to me like people either get sonar, or they don't.
+"Or... you won't.
+Seems to me like people either get sonar, or they don't.
 There's no in between."

 Cassandra hardly looked reassured.